subigyan/react-to-do-list/README.md

 In the project directory, you can run:

-## `npm run server`

-Runs the server.
-Run the server before running the app to store data and fetch data from the db.json file.

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+AND
+Runs the rest api that acts as a accesspoint to db.json file that contains todo data.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run server`

+Runs the server api that allows crud operation on data in db.json file.

 ### `npm test`